-Approval of the Research Project and the Thesis Advisory Committee the documents are returned along with GEBSC's recommendation to the Associate Dean who will make the final determination and notify the student whether the proposed project and thesis committee have been approved.
+Approval of the Research Project and the Thesis Advisory Committee

+The Associate Dean forwards the completed form and any accompanying documents to the chair of GEBSC for consideration during the next monthly meeting.
+If that committee recommends approval, the documents are returned along with GEBSC's recommendation to the Associate Dean who will make the final determination and notify the student whether the proposed project and thesis committee have been approved.
 If GEBSC recommends disapproval, the documents, along with the rationale for disapproval and any recommended adjustments, will be returned to the Associate Dean who will call a conference between the student and his or her advisor to discuss the committee's recommendations.
 After making any adjustments deemed appropriate by the student and advisor, the revised documents and a letter addressing the specific concerns of GEBSC must be resubmitted as described above.